 Over an 18-season big league career (1959-76) – 16 spent with the Cubs – Williams had 2,711 hits, a .290 batting average, 426 home runs, hit 20 or more home runs 13 straight seasons and once held the National League record for consecutive games played with 1,117.

 "Billy Williams is the best hitter, day-in and day-out, that I have ever seen,” said longtime Cubs teammate Don Kessinger.
 “He's unbelievable.
 He didn't hit for just one or two days, or one or two weeks.
 He hit all the time."

-Fellow Hall of Famer Lou Boudreau, a one-time Cubs broadcaster, said, “If he’s worried, he never shows it.
+Hall of Famer Lou Boudreau, a one-time Cubs broadcaster, said: “If he’s worried, he never shows it.
 It helps him mentally at the plate.
-I don’t think he allows outside matters to affect him once that game gets underway.”
+I don’t think he allows outside matters to affect him once that game gets under way.”

-Though Williams may have been overshadowed, he was not unrecognized, with six All-Star Game selections, the NL Rookie of the Year Award in 1961, and The Sporting News Player of the Year in 1972, when he led the league with a .333 batting average while also hitting 37 home runs and driving in 122 runs.
+Williams earned six All-Star Game selections, the NL Rookie of the Year Award in 1961 and he Sporting News Player of the Year Award in 1972, when he led the league with a .333 batting average while also hitting 37 home runs and driving in 122 runs.